 We have experienced consistent sales growth.
 We had net revenue of \$606.3 million and \$471.9 million, net income of \$53.4 million and \$25.6 million, and Adjusted EBITDA of \$86.7 million and \$48.3 million in the fiscal years ended December 29, 2024 and December 31, 2023, respectively.
 Adjusted EBITDA is a non-GAAP financial measure.
-See the section titled "-Non-GAAP Financial Measures-Adjusted EBITDA" below for the definition of Adjusted EBITDA to net income, the most directly comparable financial measure stated in accordance with GAAP.
+See the section titled "-Non-GAAP Financial Measures-Adjusted EBITDA" below for the definition of Adjusted EBITDA, as well as a reconciliation of Adjusted EBITDA to net income, the most directly comparable financial measure stated in accordance with GAAP.